the-great-abby/ai-ide-api/ONBOARDING.md

+---
+**Optional: Pirate Mode 🏴‍☠️**
+Want a more fun, themed onboarding experience?
+[Enable Pirate Mode](ONBOARDING_PIRATE.md) for a swashbuckling version of these docs!
+(Default is professional language.
+Pirate Mode is just for fun and can be toggled on or off at any time.)
+---

 # Welcome to Project Onboarding!

 Welcome to the AI IDE API project!
 This onboarding guide will help you get started, whether you are a core team member, an external collaborator, or an adventurous power user.